Examples and definitions

 Examples of sexual harassment:

-• Unwanted physical contact, touching, patting, hugging, squeezing, caressing etc.
+• Unsolicited physical contact, touching, patting, squeezing, pinching, caressing etc.

 • Unwelcome insinuations with sexual undertones, such as smutty stories, jokes, comments on a person’s appearance and crude verbal assaults